 - $250 dispensing fee

 So the benefits of the unbundled model are clear to us: fairness and transparency are preserved, and the costs to our patients are minimized.
+Also, your hearing care professional is no longer incentivized to upsell you to a more expensive model.
 That’s why we adopted this model and will continue to practice with this model.

 If you have any other questions about how this works, check out this article in Hearing Loss Magazine about unbundled hearing aids, or call or email us for a consultation.